gruncellka/porto-data/README.md

 -   Any file in `data/` or `schemas/` changes
 -   Checksums don't match the current files

+**Structure:**
+-   Grouped by entity name (e.g., `products`, `services`) with data and schema files linked together
+-   Includes canonical schema URLs from `$id` properties
+-   Each data file includes `$schema` property pointing to its schema URL

 **Commit behavior:**

 -   If `metadata.json` is regenerated during commit, the commit is **rejected** if `metadata.json` is not staged
 -   You must stage `metadata.json` in the same commit as your data changes: `git add metadata.json`
 -   This ensures `metadata.json` stays in sync with data files in the same commit

+### Schema Mapping

+Schema-to-data file mappings are defined in `mappings.json` (source of truth).
+All data files include a `$schema` property with the canonical schema URL for validation and editor support.

 ---